guyavrah1986/educationStuff/README.md

 # educationStuff
 C and C++ educational code for practising purposes.

-1. cppStuff: Pure C++ idioms and things to note.
+# Structure:

-2. playGround: All sort of general topics in CS: Compilation,OS,etc...
+- playGround: All sort of general topics in CS: Compilation,OS,etc...

+- prevJobs: Illustration of major features/components I have used/developed in previous roles.

+- interviewQuestions: Notes from previous intervies I have been to or read about.

+- desginPatterns: Desgin Patterns educational code.